Clastify logo

 SAT English Score Requirements

-Central Connecticut State University has specific SAT score requirements for the English component of the exam.
-The 25th percentile score is 470, suggesting that 25% of admitted students scored at or below this mark.
-The 75th percentile score is 580, indicating that 75% of admitted students scored at or below this level.
-These figures provide a clear benchmark for prospective applicants focusing on English performance.
+Central Connecticut State University has specific SAT score requirements for the English component of undergraduate admissions.
+The 25th percentile score is 450, indicating that 25% of admitted students scored below this mark, while the 75th percentile score is 570, meaning that 25% scored above this level.
+These figures demonstrate the range of scores typically observed among applicants.

 SAT Policy